stdlib-js/google-summer-of-code/README.md

 ### Questions

 If you have questions, first check whether the questions have already been answered in the GSoC [FAQ][gsoc-faq].
-If you still have a question after consulting the GSoC [FAQ][gsoc-faq], you can reach out on the stdlib [Element][stdlib-gitter] channel.
+If you still have a question after consulting the GSoC [FAQ][gsoc-faq], you can reach out on the [GSoC Questions][stdlib-zulip-gsoc] channel of the stdlib [Zulip chat][stdlib-zulip].

-You can use [Element][stdlib-gitter] to solicit feedback on initial project ideas and to get help as you start working with the [stdlib][stdlib] codebase.
+You can use [Zulip][stdlib-zulip] to solicit feedback on initial project ideas and to get help as you start working with the [stdlib][stdlib] codebase.
 Keep in mind that the more specific and clear your questions on stdlib forums, the more likely you are to get a good answer.
 An open-ended or vague question is unlikely to get a useful response.

 For example, a good question could be something along the lines of